neerajk555/SQL-Training-exercise/module-07-set-operations/06-Error-Detective.md

 FROM ed7_warehouse_west;
 ```

+**Explanation:**
-**Explanation:** UNION requires all SELECT statements to have the same number of columns.
+UNION requires all SELECT statements to have the SAME number of columns.
 The first query has 3 columns, the second has 4.
-Either remove `location` from the second SELECT or add it as NULL in the first.
+MySQL can't combine them because it doesn't know what to do with that extra column.

+**Two Fixes:**
+1. **Remove the extra column** from warehouse_west (if you don't need location)
+2. **Add a placeholder column** to warehouse_east (if you want to keep location data)

+**Which to choose?**
+- If location doesn't matter for your report → Remove it (Option 1)
+- If you want location for west but east doesn't have it → Add NULL placeholder (Option 2)

+**Learning Point:** Always ensure structural compatibility BEFORE combining with set operations!

 ---